honojs/website/api/hono.md

 ## strict mode

-By default, strict mode is `true` and the following paths are treated differently.
+Strict mode defauls to `true` and distinguishes the following routes.

 - `/hello`
 - `/hello/`

 `app.get('/hello')` will not match `GET /hello/`.

-If you set the `false`, those paths are treated as the same.
+By setting strict mode to `false`, both paths will be treated equally.

 ```ts
 const app = new Hono({ strict: false })